mapbox/osm-tag-stats/README.md

 ### Filters

-You can specify filters of varying levels of complexity using the [Mapbox GL JS Filter Specification](https://www.mapbox.com/mapbox-gl-style-spec/#types-filter)
+You can specify filters of varying levels of complexity using the [Mapbox GL Style Filter Specification](https://www.mapbox.com/mapbox-gl-style-spec/#types-filter)

 * A simple filter for `building=yes` could look like `["==", "building", "yes"]`